Property investors can save thousands of dollars by simply understanding the capital gains tax property six-year rule.

 - The SMSF pays a lower 15% tax rate on rental income, dropping to 10% for properties owned over 12 months

-Capital Gains Reduction Report
+Capital Gains Improvement Report

-The best way to determine what expenses investors can add to their cost base and how they can reduce the amount of capital gains they declare would be to have a quantity surveyor draw up a Capital Gains Reduction Report.
+The best way to determine what expenses investors can add to their cost base and how they can reduce the amount of capital gains they declare would be to have a quantity surveyor draw up a Capital Gains Improvement Report.

 Detailing these expenses will give investors an accurate picture of the cost base of the property’s total value, which will ultimately help reduce the amount of CGT payable.